 green food coloring

-6 oz (about 1 cup) semi-sweet chocolate chips ,you could also use dark
+6 ounces (about 1 cup) semi-sweet or dark chocolate chips

 Chop both unsweetened chocolate and two sticks of butter into chunks and place together in a microwave safe bowl.
 Microwave in 30 second intervals, stirring in between, until just melted and smooth.
 Set aside to cool, stirring occasionally.